Best Ranger Beads for Pace Counting

 *Price at time of publishing; check for price changes or sales.

-These are probably the cheapest you’ll find ranger beads anywhere unless you already have the paracord and beads sitting around your house and make it on your own.
+These are probably the cheapest you’ll find ranger beads anywhere, unless you already have the paracord and beads sitting around your house and make them on your own.
 That’s why we were surprised to see that these actually perform quite well.
-Like our top pick, they are veteran made and these guys even donate 10 cents of every sale to the VA National Center for PTSD.
-Not a lot, but pretty cool considering they are the cheapest option anyways.

-If you are really trying to stretch your budget, they also give bulk quantity discounts so you can grab Green Omega Ranger Beads for all your kits and you won’t regret it.
+If you are really trying to stretch your budget, grab the Lewtemi Ranger Beads 3-Pack for all your survival kits, and you won’t regret it.

 Upgrade Ranger Beads